The day is grey, the sky a veil

 A Note About the Poem:

 I lived in Manhattan, Kansas, from the summer of 1986 to the summer of 1987.
 I took the year off from teaching, walked my older son to first grade, and took care of a household for four.
 This poem grew out of a morning walk to school with Karl.
 Much has changed in the intervening years.
 My mother is no longer with us; neither is Oscar Rokohl.
-My father is ninety; his health is failing.
-But when I read this poem, they are with me again—young and vibrant as I remember them from the stories they told when I too was young.
+My father died March 7, 2015—five months past his ninetieth birthday.
+When I read this poem, they are with me again—young and vibrant as I remember them from the stories they told when I too was young.